tompston/gomakeme/README.md

 ## Notes

-- Why Fiber?
-Because it's one of the [fastest](https://www.techempower.com/benchmarks/) Go frameworks currently + takes inspiration from Express
 - Taking a bit of inspiration from Nest.js, we bundle router + controllers into one package.
 - There are probably bugs.
 Somewhere